Azure/AI-PredictiveMaintenance/docs/README.md

 ![](img/modeling.png)

-Modeling is an iterative process consisting of the following procedures:
+Modeling is an iterative process consisting of:

 * Feature engineering
 * Training
 * Model evaluation

-Once it is confirmed (through evaluation) that the model is suitable for production, a data pipeline with scoring can be deployed to a production or production-like environment for final customer acceptance.
+After selecting the best model according to the evaluation criteria, a data pipeline with scoring can be deployed to a production or production-like environment for final customer acceptance.

 In this solution, modeling procedures are implemented as annotated Python 3 Jupyter Notebooks.
 To enable scenarios with arbitrarily large input data sets (and also facilitate code/infrastructure reuse when implementing featurization in production), feature engineering is performed using Spark.

-The Notebooks can run on various compute targets; the ones supported out-of-the-box are:
+The Notebooks can run on various compute targets; the ones currently supported out-of-the-box are:

 * Linux Data Science Virtual Machine (DSVM)
 * Azure Databricks (feature engineering only)